-The Goods and Services Tax or the GST has come into effect since the 1st of July, 2017 and it has just started creating a stir in the country, the consumer economy and especially among the business sectors.
+The Goods and Services Tax or the GST came into effect on July 1st, 2017 and it has just started creating a stir in the country, the consumer economy, and especially among the business sectors.
 This new initiative by the finance minister is anticipated to enhance the entire procedure of tax collection and give a huge boost to the Indian economy.
-According to the latest news on GST, the personal finances of every individual will be impacted in a similar manner.
+According to the latest news on GST, the personal finances of every individual will be impacted similarly.

 You must be intrigued to know how the GST will impact your finances.
 So, here we bring forth a few areas that will be affected by GST and how you should adjust your financial strategies.

 Goods and Services Tax will lead to a slight increase to the expense ratio which is charged by mutual funds for purposes of fund management.
 As per experts, managing funds will be considered as a service provided, and hence this used to be subject to 15% in service tax and now that the GST is here, it will be charged at 18%.

 All kinds of transactions like loan processing in India, credit card payments, fund transfers, and cash withdrawals will be a bit more expensive with 18% tax which has come into effect due to GST.
 But soon, the increase in tax collections will be normalized through input credit which can be claimed by the banks under the GST regime.
 Other services like fixed deposits and savings will stay as they are.
 You have to lower the number of transactions as this is the best way in which you can alleviate the blow from GST as it is coming on the customers.